rabbitmq/ra/doc/STATEMACHINE.md

 # Writing a state machine.

-For `ra` to do anything useful you need to provide it with a state machine implementation that solve a particular problem.
+For `ra` to do anything useful you need to provide it with a state machine implementation that solves a particular problem.

 To implement a state machine to run in `ra` you need to implement the `ra_machine` behaviour.
 There are two mandatory callbacks that need to be